rimanfarhood/Carrevs-Car-Reviews/README.md

 ## The-Structure-Plane

 ### Features

-**Site Wide**
+#### Site Wide

-* Navigation Bar
+**Navigation Bar menu**

+USER STORY - As a developer I can create a navbar menu so that users can easily navigate the site on all devices.

-  * Full responisve navigation bar including links to Home, reviews, adding review, sign up/in/out.
+  * Full responsive navigation menu displayed on all pages including links to Home, reviews, adding review, sign up/in/out pages.
   * Makes the navigation between the pages easier for the user.

 ![Nav Bar]()